 While every member of Dominion Lodge has made a contribution to the well being of the Lodge, some have given their time and talents to a very high degree and merit special mention.
 Bro.
 Benjamin Leibovitz, more familiarly known far and wide as Uncle Ben, ended half century as Treasurer of Dominion Lodge when he retired from office in 1975.
 He died at 95 in September 1981.
 RW.
 Bro.
 Ernie Foster’s contributions in starting the annual City Police Night, heading up the festivities for Dominion Night, served as Secretary from 1948 to 1962 and as DDGM of (then) District 19 for 1962/63 must be remembered.
 He died in January 1985 at 93yrs.

-So you can see that Dominion Lodge has had a busy and interesting 75 years, and it is to be hoped that many of us will be around to help celebrate the 100th Anniversary in 2020.
+So you can see that Dominion Lodge has had a busy and interesting 75 years.